Q: What is the purpose of the Reischauer Scholars Program (RSP)?

 Q: How much does it cost to participate in the RSP?

-A: There will be a $400 fee per student for books and the Stanford Continuing Studies credits.
-For fee-related questions and concerns, please contact Naomi Funahashi at firstname.lastname@example.org.
+A: There will be a $400 tuition per student for books and the Stanford Continuing Studies credits.
+A limited number of full and partial tuition waivers are available.
+For tuition-related questions and concerns, please contact Naomi Funahashi at firstname.lastname@example.org.

 Q: How much time should students expect to dedicate to the RSP?